Tech stocks sink again, Nasdaq has worst month since 2008

+The Nasdaq composite, heavily weighted with technology stocks, bore the brunt of the damage this month, ending April with a 13.3% loss, its biggest monthly decline since the 2008 financial crisis.

-Major indexes have been shifting between slumps and rallies throughout the week as the latest round of corporate earnings hit the market in force.
+Major indexes shifted between slumps and rallies throughout the week as the latest round of corporate earnings hit the market in force.
 Investors have been reviewing a particularly heavy batch of financial results from big tech companies, industrial firms and retailers.

+But some disappointing results or outlooks from Apple, Google's parent company and Amazon helped fuel the selling this week.

+“When you start to hear from companies saying that perhaps demand is down, the concerns over a deeper slowdown in the economy gains momentum, and that's where we are,” said Quincy Krosby, chief equity strategist for LPL Financial.

-The volatile week caps off a dismal month for stocks as traders fret about the tough medicine the Federal Reserve is using in its fight against inflation: higher interest rates.
-That will increase borrowing costs across the board for people buying cars, using credit cards and taking out mortgages to buy homes.
+Traders also continue to fret about the tough medicine the Federal Reserve is using in its fight against inflation: higher interest rates.
+The central bank is expected to announce another round of rate hikes next week, a move that will further increase borrowing costs across the board for people buying cars, using credit cards and taking out mortgages to buy homes.

-The S&P 500 is on track for an 8.2% loss for April, which would be its worst month since the beginning of the pandemic.
-The Nasdaq is on pace for a 12.7% loss, which would be its biggest monthly decline since October 2008.
+“Rising cost pressures and uncertain outlooks from the largest technology names have investors agitated going into the weekend and investors are not likely to be comfortable any time soon with the Fed widely expected to deliver a 50-basis point hike along with a hawkish message next week,” said Charlie Ripley, senior investment strategist for Allianz Investment Management.

 Big Tech has been leading the market lower all month as traders shun the high-flying sector.
 Tech had posted gigantic gains during the pandemic and now is starting to look overpriced, particularly with interest rates set to rise sharply as the Fed steps up its fight against inflation.

-Internet retail giant Amazon slumped 14.2%, the biggest decline in the S&P 500, after reporting a rare quarterly loss and giving investors a disappointing revenue forecast.
+Internet retail giant Amazon slumped 14%, one of the biggest decliners in the S&P 500, a day after reporting a rare quarterly loss and giving investors a disappointing revenue forecast.
 The weak update from Amazon comes as Wall Street worries about a potential slowdown in consumer spending along with rising inflation.

 Prices for everything from food to gas have been rising as the economy recovers from the pandemic and there has been a big disconnect between higher demand and lagging supplies.
 Russia's invasion of Ukraine has only added to inflation worries as it drives price increases for oil, natural gas, wheat and corn.